 I fully support water birth.
 I see it work wonders at reducing tension and pain.
 I also feel it is a gentler transition into the world for baby.
 Birth tubs are available for home use if you do not have a large soaker tub in your home.
 Talk to me about your plans to birth in water.

 Partners and children are welcome to be as involved in the birth as you would like them to.
-Homebirth is less disruptive to family life than a hospital birth.
+Homebirth is often less disruptive to family life than a hospital birth.
 Being home can help make the birth of a sibling a lovely memory for your older children.
 By being at home they can take a break in their own room, eat familiar foods, and not have to cope with as much parental separation.

 Postpartum refers to the time after your baby is born.
 Immediately following your homebirth I ensure that both you and the baby are transitioning well.
 In the first three to 4 hours after birth I will remain with you checking in on you and baby frequently.
 I will help you establish breastfeeding and make sure that you and your support people know what to expect in the next day and what to do if something unexpected happens.